How Adobe Leverages Redis to Serve/Secure Billions of API Requests

 Remote monitoring application allows users to monitor the run data, send remote commands to alter the state of a run, and view analyzed sample files at the end of the run.
 The gist of this talk is the architectural details for this application with Redis at its core.
 As part of the talk, we can also discuss the various other data storage options that were looked upon before finalizing on Redis.
 Brief application design is as follows.
 Application data ingestion is architected to be server-less using AWS lambda's.
 Multiple streams of data are funneled from IoT gateway (with IoT Rules) into Kinesis into Lambda's from where it is loaded into Redis.
-Server-less architecture gives us the scale to respond to increased concurrency levels without having to provision capacity upfront.
-Although due to the inherent cold-start nature of the lambda's we opted for a pre-provisioned compute capacity (EC2 cluster with auto-scaling, running across multiple zones) for data visualization (data sourced directly from Redis cluster) which makes the visualizations highly performant.
+Serverless architecture gives us the scale to respond to increased concurrency levels without having to provision capacity upfront.
+Although due to the inherent cold-start nature of the lambdas, we opted for a pre-provisioned compute capacity (EC2 cluster with auto-scaling, running across multiple zones) for data visualization (data sourced directly from Redis cluster) which makes the visualizations highly performant.
 Spring data libraries formulate the data access layer.
 Extensive use of sorted sets to get the stream data automatically sorted upon ingestion.
 Redis pub-sub and notifications are used for ensuring data integrity and cleaning up any temporary artifacts.
-The cluster itself is multi-node with read replicas, running across multiple AWS zones for high-availibility and automatic failover.
+The cluster itself is multi-node with read replicas, running across multiple AWS zones for high-availability and automatic failover.

 Writing Modular & Encapsulated Redis Client Code